License GuideSOC 17-2051

 Read more

 Practicing as a chemical engineer without an active license violates state law across the country.
 Violators face civil fines and must forfeit any income earned while unlicensed.
-States may impose criminal penalties for repeat offenses, though these vary by jurisdiction.
-The specific consequences depend on state regulations and the circumstances of the violation.
+States may also pursue criminal charges for repeat offenses, which can result in jail time.
+The specific penalties vary by state and depend on the severity of the violation.

 Career Outlook